aimeos/aimeos-typo3-dist/README.md

 package from the TER and use the Extension Manager to install it manually.

 **Important**
-Since the *Aimeos Distribution* needs to find dependencies, make sure to first update the extension list first, especially when you are starting anew with a completely fresh TYPO3 installation.
+Since the *Aimeos Distribution* needs to find dependencies, make sure to populate/update the extension list first, especially when you are starting anew with a completely fresh TYPO3 installation.